 Investor group NewGAMe and Bruellan publishes open letter to GAM shareholders

-Geneva, 20 July 2023 – NewGAMe SA, which is part of the investor group that also includes Bruellan SA (the "Group”) and controls approximately 9.6% of the issued share capital of GAM Holding AG ("GAM”), has published an open letter to GAM shareholders.
-The letter outlines why, regardless of whether they support NewGAMe’s turnaround plan or not, shareholders should delay making a decision over whether to accept Liontrust’s offer until as late as possible.
-The letter also highlights significant governance issues and responds to suggestions that GAM is on the verge of collapse.
+Geneva, 26 July 2023 – NewGAMe SA, which is part of the investor group that also includes Bruellan SA (the "Group”) and controls approximately 9.6% of the issued share capital of GAM Holding AG ("GAM”), has published an open letter to GAM shareholders.
+The letter responds to some of the claims made in GAM’s announcement dated July 24.

-On the Liontrust offer, the letter states: "Any investor that agrees the offer is not fair should… delay the tender decision to exert maximum pressure on Liontrust to extend the tender deadline beyond July 25 and improve the terms of the offer.”
+On Liontrust’s recent waiving of the FMS Exit Condition, the letter argues Liontrust imposed on GAM a fire sale of FMS in order to fit the calendar of its own deal with GAM, in a way that raises serious governance questions and with the condition itself leading to value destruction.

-On governance, the letter warns that if satisfactory answers are not provided to the questions raised by the Group by the August 25 EGM at the latest, a special audit (Sonderuntersuchung) will need to be put in place.
+On Liontrust’s announcement that its offer is final and that it has extended the tender period for another three days, the letter states this is likely to protect Liontrust’s reputation as a buyer, and that GAM trading at a substantial premium to the terms offered by Liontrust ever since the deal was announced suggests a low tender ratio despite the approaching first tender period deadline, which can in fact be extended by up to 40 trading days.

 Media contacts